 The Wild Price Ranges

 The Ruger 10/22 is one of the most affordable rimfire rifles, as well as one of the most expensive rimfire rifles at the same time.
 Because of the difference in variations, the price is quite variable.
-For example, an integrally suppressed model with a match grade barrel, that is also a takedown rifle can cost upwards of a $1,000.
+For example, an integrally suppressed model with a match grade barrel, which is also a takedown rifle can cost upwards of $1,000.
 But a base model can cost around $250.

 Also, the takedown variant, which breaks into two pieces for easy carry, is also around $250.
-Custom built sports models for precision shooting can the most expensive Ruger 10/22s of all.
+Custom-built sports models for precision shooting can the most expensive Ruger 10/22s of all.
 However, the base model Ruger 10/22 can do about 98 percent of what any shooter will ever need a 22 to do.
 And the base model, carbine and some takedown models are quite affordable and easy to find.

 When they originally designed rimfire rounds, it was a time when the revolver and manual action rifle ruled the day.
-So, they didn’t build them as rapid firing, semi-automatic weapons.
+So, they didn’t build them as rapid-firing, semi-automatic weapons.
 This often leads to unreliable semi-automatic 22s without certain ammunition.
 This issue was especially true in 1964 when they presented the Ruger 10/22.

 However, since then 22 LR rifles have noticeably become much, much better.
 The reason they’ve had to become to better is that the Ruger 10/22 found a method to make it work.
 Ruger implemented one of the first reliable semi-automatic rimfire rifles, so everyone else had to struggle to compete.
 In the time of mass production when the big gun companies were slipping in quality, the Ruger has remained the go-to rifle.

-The 10/22 can handle any standard ammunition and is outstanding in accuracy, ejection, extraction and feeding from magazines.
+The 10/22 can handle any standard ammunition and is outstanding in accuracy, ejection, extraction, and feeding from magazines.
 The Ruger rifle can also handle more power than average rounds like the CCI mini mags and Federal automatch rounds.
 The Ruger can even digest subsonic ammunition and cycle without issue.

 The only ammo that doesn’t function reliably with the Ruger is the oddball 22 LR rounds that don’t hold powder.
 However, these types of rounds are boutique and not useful.
 One of the keys to the 10/22’s reliability is the rotary magazine system.
 The rotary magazine is bulky but functions well.
 It’s one of the few systems that can hold more than 10 rounds and reliably function.

 The Ruger 10/22’s accuracy varies widely between the different models of the 10/22.
-The Bull barrel that’s match grade is more accurate than the standard barrel.
+The Bull barrel that’s match-grade is more accurate than the standard barrel.
 However, this is only critical for people who measure shot groups in a hundredth of an inch.
 The standard barrel profile is accurate enough for most new shooters.
 This is especially true for new shooters.